- Type of Publication: Guideline

 Please refer to OSFI’s Corporate Governance Guideline for OSFI’s expectations of insurer Boards of Directors in regards to the management of capital and liquidity.

 Monitoring and Reporting

 The ORSA should be performed on a regular basis so that it continues to provide relevant information for an insurer’s management processes.
-It should be clearly and formally documented in a report to the Board at least annually and more often if circumstances warrant, for example when there are changes to the insurer’s risk profile or risk appetite.
+It should be clearly and formally documented in a report at least annually and more often if circumstances warrant, for example when there are changes to the insurer’s risk profile or risk appetite.

 - Evaluate the level and trend of material risks and their potential effect on capital;

 - Evaluate the sensitivity and reasonableness of assumptions used in the risk and capital assessment and measurement process;

 - Determine that the insurer holds sufficient capital in relation to established capital adequacy targets and goals (both internal and regulatory/external);